eschlot/WiiStep/README.md

 make
 ```

-After the (noisy) build completes, the `libobjc.a` may be linked into an
+After the (noisy) build completes, the resulting `libobjc.a` in the Cmake build
-ELF executable with devkitPPC's `powerpc-eabi-gcc` alongside `libogc.a` and the
+directory may be linked into an ELF executable with devkitPPC's `powerpc-eabi-gcc`
-application code.
-After running `elf2dol` on this ELF, the resulting DOL
+alongside `libogc.a` and the application code.
+After running `elf2dol` on this ELF,
-may be loaded onto an actual Wii using one of the many homebrew methods available.
+the resulting DOL may be loaded onto an actual Wii using one of the many homebrew
+methods available.